 Why language is important

-Ethel Munn is an Elder of the Gunggari Aboriginal people of south west Queensland.
+Ethel Munn is an Elder of the Gunggari Aboriginal people from Mitchell in south west Queensland.
 Much of her life has been devoted to improving opportunities for her people through education, building positive relationships between Aboriginal and Torres Strait Islander people and non-Indigenous community members, and actively working to preserve the language and culture of the Gunggari people.
 She has taken a place on many local and state bodies, offering her wisdom and knowledge for the benefit of all Queenslanders.

 Ethel Munn speaking of the importance of caring for language: